 Consider $\phi = Q + \eta$ with $\eta=\eta_1 + i \eta_2$.
 Clearly

 where $L_+ = -\Delta +1 -3Q^2$, $L_-= -\Delta+1 -Q^2$.

 It is known that the essential spectrum of $L_+$ and $L_-$ is $[1, \infty)$. $L_+$ has a unique negative bound state.
-If $f \perp \Delta Q$, then (below $\langle, \rangle$ denotes the usual $L^2$-inner product for real-valued functions)
+If $f \perp \Delta Q$, then (below $\langle\cdot, \cdot\rangle$ denotes the usual $L^2$-inner product for real-valued functions)

-The kernel of $L_+$ is $\textrm{span}\{ \partial_j Q \}_{j=1}^3$.
-The kernel of $L_-$ is $\textrm{span}(Q)$.
-On the other hand it has been long accepted wisdom that $L_+$ and $L_-$ has no eigenvalue in $(0,1]$, known as the gap property.
-This gap property plays an important role in the construction of stable manifolds for orbitally unstable NLS (cf. \cite{S2} and \cite{NS}).
+The kernel of $L_+$ is $\textrm{span}\{ \partial_j Q \}_{j=1}^3$ and the kernel of $L_-$ is $\textrm{span}\{Q\}$ (cf. \cite{Wein}).
+On the other hand, it has long been accepted wisdom (cf. \cite{F74, P01, DS, S2}) that $L_+$ and $L_-$ have no eigenvalues in $(0,1]$ and that $1$ is not a resonance of either operator--a property known as the gap property.
+This gap property plays an important role in the construction of stable manifolds for orbitally unstable NLS (cf. \cite{NS} and \cite{S2}).
 It was numerically verified by Demanet and Schlag in \cite{DS} using the Birman-Schwinger method for NLS with nonlinearities $|\psi|^{2\beta} \psi$, $\beta_*<\beta\le 1$, $\beta_*\approx 0.913958905$.

-In recent \cite{CHS}, Costin, Huang and Schlag rigorously proved the gap property under radial assumptions.
-The main achievements in \cite{CHS} are two: \begin{enumerate} \item A remarkably accurate approximate ground state $\tilde Q$ which differs from the true ground state by $O(10^{-4})$.
-More precisely, the point-wise error is at most $7\cdot 10^{-5} \cdot \frac 1 {1+r} e^{-r}$. \item A robust Wronskian strategy connecting two Jost quasi-solutions: one emanating from $r=0$, and the other (decaying) solution from $r=\infty$. \end{enumerate} The decisive step is to check $\inf_{\lambda \in [0,1]} |W(\lambda) |>0$ for $L_+$ and $\inf_{\lambda \in [0,1]} |W(\lambda)/\lambda | >0$ for $L_-$, where $\lambda$ is the spectral parameter.
-This very involved computation was executed in \cite{CHS} to prove the gap property for the radial case.
+In their recent work \cite{CHS}, Costin, Huang, and Schlag gave a rigorous proof of the gap property under the assumption of radial symmetry.
+The main contributions of \cite{CHS} are twofold.

+First, they constructed a remarkably accurate approximate ground state $\tilde Q$, which differs from the true ground state by less than $10^{-4}$.
+More precisely, the pointwise error is bounded in absolute value by $7\cdot 10^{-5} \cdot \frac{1}{1+r} e^{-r}$.

+Second, they developed a robust Wronskian-based approach that connects two Jost-type quasi-solutions: one starting from $r=0$ and the other from $r=\infty$ (the decaying solution at infinity).